His Lordship (1936 film)

 His Lordship is a 1936 British drama film directed by Herbert Mason and starring George Arliss, Romilly Lunge and Rene Ray.
 It was released with the alternative title Man of Affairs in the United States.

 Plot

 Its plot involves Arliss as a British Foreign secretary swapping identities with his black sheep twin brother (also Arliss), and the rescuing of Britain from war with an Arab nation.

 Production

 The film was based on the 1931 play The Nelson Touch by Neil Grant.
-It was made the Lime Grove Studios in London, with sets designed by art director Alfred Junge.
+It was made at the Lime Grove Studios in London, with sets designed by art director Alfred Junge.